Please ensure Javascript is enabled for purposes of website accessibility Page 3: Developing and Displaying Rules

 developmentally appropriate

-• Lead a class discussion about the importance of having rules and ask children help generate the rules.
+• Lead a class discussion about the importance of having rules and ask children to help generate the rules.

 • Tell the children the rules and then instruct them to demonstrate each one through role-playing.
 This can be done when the rules are first introduced and then throughout the year as a reminder.